TERMINAL

 --merge merge non-CUE files (default true)

--n, --name string glob filter for non-CUE file names in directories
+-n, --name string regexp filter for non-CUE file names in directories

 -p, --package string package name for non-CUE files